Trench Safety Stand Down Resources

 June is Trench Safety Month and June 15-19 is Trench Safety Stand Down week.
 We are partnering with NUCA (National Utility Contractors Association) to encourage everyone who does trenching or excavation as part of their work to participate in the Stand Down by holding a toolbox talk on trench safety.
 Here's how you can prepare for your stand down.
 (Remember, participating in the stand down by talking about safety is more important than when you do it.)

-We're also making available a number of informational resources you can use as part of a safety talk or presentation.
-Our webinar with NUCA has lots of information about the trench competent person, as well as how you can help the rescue team should you need to call them.
-Click below to get access to a recording of the webinar:
+We're also making available a number of informational resources you can use as part of a safety talk or presentation (see below).
+Our webinar with NUCA about the trench competent person, as well as how you can help the rescue team should you need to call them had lots of great questions.
+We didn't have time to address all of them within the hour.

 What is the maximum gap allowed between the dirt and backside of a trench box or sheet piling?